ReproNim/reproman/docs/source/background.rst

 Objective
 =========

-Building atop git-annex, datalad aims to provide a single, uniform interface to access data from various data-sharing initiatives and data providers, and functionality to deliver, update, and share datasets.
+Building atop git-annex, repronim aims to provide a single, uniform interface to access data from various data-sharing initiatives and data providers, and functionality to deliver, update, and share datasets.
 As a command-line tool, it provides an abstraction layer for the underlying Git-based middleware